ohwgiles/laminar/README.md

 Edit `/etc/laminar.conf` and change `LAMINAR_BIND_HTTP` to `IPADDR:PORT`, `unix:PATH/TO/SOCKET` or `unix-abstract:SOCKETNAME`. `IPADDR` may be `*` to bind on all interfaces.
 The default is `*:8080`.

 Do not attempt to run laminar on port 80.
 This requires running as `root`, and Laminar will not drop privileges when executing job scripts!
 For a more complete integrated solution (including SSL), simply run laminar as a reverse proxy behind a regular webserver.

+#### Running behind a reverse proxy

+Laminar relies on WebSockets to provide a responsive, auto-updating display without polling.
+This may require extra support from your frontend webserver.

-For instructions, see for example [NGINX Reverse Proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/) or [Apache Reverse Proxy](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html).
+For nginx, see [NGINX Reverse Proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/) and [WebSocket proxying](http://nginx.org/en/docs/http/websocket.html).

+For Apache, see [Apache Reverse Proxy](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) and [mod_proxy_wstunnel](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html).

 #### Set the page title

-Change `LAMINAR_TITLE` to your preferred page title.
+Change `LAMINAR_TITLE` in `/etc/laminar.conf` to your preferred page title.

 #### More configuration options